 Some, like peppers are already ready to play.

 Others, like carrots, pumpkins and courgettes have to be carved and turned into, respectively, recorders, bass drums and trumpets.

-See the preparation and performance by Vienna’s Vegetable Orchestra below
+Check out the preparation and performance by Vienna’s Vegetable Orchestra:

 Being a bit of a perfectionist, Morrison explains, “I like the trumpet to be warm in sound, when I play gently, and to get brighter when I play with a lot of air.

 “Any trumpet will do that but I like it to be accentuated and with a combination of the metals used you can make it happen.”

 Morrison was drawn to Austria’s Schagerl company for their “dark, Germanic-Viennese sound” and together they created the commercially successful JM1, JM2 and JMX models.